DrJEPickering/Control-Lab-in-a-Box/README.md

 * [Assesmble instructions and part/component modifications](https://github.com/DrJEPickering/Control-Lab-in-a-Box/blob/main/Assembly_modifications_Instructions.pdf)

 ## Teaching Curriculum
-The table below outlines a schedule for using the nice Control-Lab-in-a-Box (CLB) exercises to support both theory and simulation teaching of control engineering.
-While the notes for theory and simulation teaching are not included on this page, these can be provided upon e-mail request.
+The table below presents a schedule for integrating the Control-Lab-in-a-Box (CLB) exercises into the teaching of control engineering theory and simulation.
+Although the notes for theory and simulation are not provided on this page, they are available upon request via email.

-As used in the teaching curriculum, MathWorks Onramp (MATLAB and Simulink) self-paced online courses can be found at this [link](https://matlabacademy.mathworks.com/), and the DC motor virtual lab found at this [link](https://uk.mathworks.com/matlabcentral/fileexchange/100064-virtual-hardware-and-labs-for-controls)
+Additionally, the MathWorks Onramp self-paced online courses for MATLAB and Simulink, used in the teaching curriculum, can be accessed through the provided [link](https://matlabacademy.mathworks.com/) .
+The DC motor virtual lab is also available at the specified [link](https://uk.mathworks.com/matlabcentral/fileexchange/100064-virtual-hardware-and-labs-for-controls)

 ![image](https://github.com/DrJEPickering/Control-Lab-in-a-Box/assets/154066708/dbadc379-4c32-467f-a319-6c20b66605af)